simplyandyg/everythingschoolforgot/posts/sleep-diet-exercise.md

 It's easy to get stuck in trying to squeeze out every ounce of physical performance.
 If your goal is to be a pro athlete, optimizing makes sense.
 It's overkill if you're simply aiming to be healthy.

+The point of putting in the effort for consistent, quality sleep, healthy eating habits, and exercise is that you put in a smaller amount of hard work and effort than is required when dealing with majorly difficult issues associated with chronic illnesses and pain.

+If you're having trouble sticking to a good routine.
+Check out what I've written on [[habit-forming|habit forming]] where talk about how breaking things down into tiny steps and adding more over time can result in big changes.

 ## Sleep.